nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    * Missing data file:
-    1. Prerequisite: Missing `data/addressbook.json` and/or `data/tasks.json`
+    1. Prerequisite: Missing `data/contacts.json` and/or `data/tasks.json`
-    2. Test case: Delete `data/addressbook.json` and relaunch CodeConnect.
+    2. Test case: Delete `data/contacts.json` and relaunch CodeConnect.
        Expected: CodeConnect will launch with some sample contacts.
     3. Test case: Delete `data/tasks.json` and relaunch CodeConnect.
        Expected: CodeConnect will launch with some sample tasks.
-    4. Test case: Delete both `data/addressbook.json` and `data/tasks.json`.
+    4. Test case: Delete both `data/contatcs.json` and `data/tasks.json`.
 Relaunch CodeConnect.
        Expected: CodeConnect will launch with some sample contacts and tasks.

     * Corrupted data file:
-    1. Prerequisite: Missing `data/addressbook.json` and/or `data/tasks.json`
+    1. Prerequisite: Corrupted `data/contacts.json` and/or `data/tasks.json`
-    2. Test case 1: Modify any contact's email to an invalid email in `data/addressbook.json` and relaunch CodeConnect.
+    2. Test case 1: Modify any contact's email to an invalid email in `data/contacts.json` and relaunch CodeConnect.
        Expected: CodeConnect will launch with no contacts.
     3. Test case 2: Modify any task's deadline to an invalid format (not in YYYY-MM-DD HH:MM format) in `data/tasks.json` and relaunch CodeConnect.